ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/performance.md

 **The lesson described in this guide can be applied to other object storage implementations with their own dedicated table functions such as [GCS](/docs/en/sql-reference/table-functions/gcs) and [Azure Blob storage](docs/en/sql-reference/table-functions/azureBlobStorage).**
 :::

-Before tuning threads and block sizes to improve insert performance we recommend users understand the mechanics of inserts from S3.
-If you're familar with the insert mechanics, or just want some quick wins, skip to our example [below](docs/en/integrations/s3/performance#example-dataset).
+Before tuning threads and block sizes to improve insert performance, we recommend users understand the mechanics of S3 inserts.
+If you're familar with the insert mechanics, or just want some quick tips, skip to our example [below](docs/en/integrations/s3/performance#example-dataset).

 ## Insert Mechanics (single node)

-Two main factors, in addition to hardware size, influence the performance and resource usage of ClickHouse’s data insert mechanics (for a single node): insert block size and insert parallelism.
+Two main factors, in addition to hardware size, influence the performance and resource usage of ClickHouse’s data insert mechanics (for a single node): **insert block size** and **insert parallelism**.

 ### Insert Block Size

 ![insert_mechanics](./images/insert_mechanics.png)

-When performing an `INSERT INTO SELECT` ClickHouse receives some data portion, and ① forms (at least) one in-memory insert block (per [partitioning key](docs/en/engines/table-engines/mergetree-family/custom-partitioning-key)) from the received data.
+When performing an `INSERT INTO SELECT`, ClickHouse receives some data portion, and ① forms (at least) one in-memory insert block (per [partitioning key](docs/en/engines/table-engines/mergetree-family/custom-partitioning-key)) from the received data.
 The block’s data is sorted, and table engine-specific optimizations are applied.
 The data is then compressed and ② written to the database storage in the form of a new data part.

-The insert block size impacts both the [disk file i/o usage](https://en.wikipedia.org/wiki/Category:Disk_file_systems) and memory usage of a ClickHouse server.
+The insert block size impacts both the [disk file I/O usage](https://en.wikipedia.org/wiki/Category:Disk_file_systems) and memory usage of a ClickHouse server.
 Larger insert blocks use more memory but generate larger and fewer initial parts.
-The fewer parts ClickHouse needs to create for loading a large amount of data, the less disk file i/o and automatic [background merges required](https://clickhouse.com/blog/supercharge-your-clickhouse-data-loads-part1#more-parts--more-background-part-merges).
+The fewer parts ClickHouse needs to create for loading a large amount of data, the less disk file I/O and automatic [background merges required](https://clickhouse.com/blog/supercharge-your-clickhouse-data-loads-part1#more-parts--more-background-part-merges).

-When using an `INSERT INTO SELECT` query in combination with an integration table engine, or a table function, the data is pulled by the ClickHouse server:
+When using an `INSERT INTO SELECT` query in combination with an integration table engine or a table function, the data is pulled by the ClickHouse server:

 ![pull data](./images/pull.png)